GaetanoRe/MacchiatoEngine/README.md

 built and I do not know everything it takes to make an engine.
 As I learn, the engine will improve and I would also like for this engine's codebase to be utilized for learning purposes as well.

+## Road Map

+1) Texture Rendering
+2) Application of Textures on the Physics Engine (Moving the textures and attaching them to physics objects)
+3) Displaying a Demo